blanck/homeboard/README.md

 # Homeboard

-This dashboard project is a hobby project I created to get a good looking touchscreen for our kitchen with latest news, family calendar, stocks and some simple home automation.
-I'm running it on a 24 inch Dell touchscreen powered by a Raspberry Pi 4 4GB.
+This dashboard project is a hobby project I created to get a good-looking touchscreen for our kitchen with the latest news, family calendar, stocks and some home automation.
+I'm running it on a 24" Dell touchscreen powered by a Raspberry Pi 4, 4 GB.
 The screen is mounted flat on the wall in the kitchen with cables and RPi tucked away behind the monitor.
 Feel free to fork, add feature requests, make pull requests and let me know of any ideas on how it can be improved.

 ## Sample
 ![Sample dashboard](sample.jpg)

 ## Recommended hardware
-Raspberry Pi 4 2GB
+Raspberry Pi 4, 2 GB
 Micro HDMI to Standard HDMI cable
 Dell P2418HT Touch 24"

 ## Software structure
-The frontend is runned as a static node server powered by Framework7 and VueJS.
+The frontend is running as a static node server powered by Framework7 and VueJS.
-Using a websocket connection the frontend is communicating with a node powered backend server keeping all data up to date from different sources and communicating with devices such as Sonos speakers and home automation.
+Using a web socket connection the frontend is communicating with a node powered backend server keeping all data up to date from different sources and communicating with devices such as Sonos speakers and home automation.

 ## Installation instructions

 ### On a fresh Raspberry Pi installation, start by changing your password
     passwd

-### Change hostname to "homeboard"
+### Change host name to "homeboard"
 Change last row to "homeboard"
 ```
 sudo nano /etc/hosts